fitztrev/rosen-score/CONTRIBUTING.md

 1. Add an "update results" button after the report has been run
     - If someone is speedrunning, let them download only the new games and add to existing report instead of re-running the entire report

-1. Option to only download games from last N days (to easily check for newly received trophies)

 1. Make it quicker and easier to run on popular players (Magnus, Naroditsky, Agadmator, etc).
 Cache the results.